- 6 tablespoons butter

 - 4 French bread slices

-- Provolone cheese slices (1-2 slices per bowl)
+- Provolone cheese slices (1 to 2 slices per bowl)

-- Shredded Parmesan cheese (about a tablespoon per bowl)
+- Grated Parmesan cheese (about a tablespoon per bowl)

 - Fresh thyme sprigs, for garnish (if desired)

 - Melt butter in a soup pot or dutch oven over medium heat.
 Add onions, garlic, thyme, bay leaf, salt and pepper.
 Cook onions until soft and caramelized, stirring often, about 20-25 minutes.

 - Add beef broth and red wine.
 Stir to combine.
 Bring to a simmer and simmer for 15-20 minutes (uncovered).
 Remove and discard bay leaf.

 - When ready to serve, turn on your oven broiler.
 Ladle soup into oven-safe bowls or ramekins.
 Top with bread, provolone cheese slices and then sprinkle with Parmesan cheese.
 Place bowls on a cookie sheet and broil until cheese is melted, bubbly and a light golden brown.
 Garnish with fresh thyme, if desired.